+Students in the 10th grade: Must obtain an overall minimum grade point average of 3.0 (on a 4.0 scale) and provide a signed letter of recommendation from their principal and guidance counselor and written permission from a parent or legal guardian.

 Students in the 9th grade and those under 14 years of age: Must obtain an overall minimum grade point average of 3.0 (on a 4.0 scale), score at the 90th percentile or above on the ACT or SAT, and provide a signed letter of recommendation from their principal and guidance counselor and written permission from a parent or legal guardian.
 Students under 14 of age must also meet with the Vice President of Academic Affairs or the Vice President of Student Affairs prior to acceptance (approval will be required prior to acceptance to the institution).
 In addition, the student will be required to meet with an academic advisor each enrolled semester until the age of 18.
 Please note that all students must abide by college rules, regulations and deadlines, including add/drop and withdrawal deadlines.
 Also, courses may be conducted with adult content and it is the responsibility of the student and parent to determine if the course is appropriate for the student prior to enrollment in the course.
 Course content will not be adjusted for underage students.